 Guide to the Federal Perkins Loan for Students

 Needs-Based Loan Overview for College and Grad School Students

 While you might be aware of federal Direct Subsidized or Unsubsidized Student Loans and PLUS Loans, you might not be aware of another low-interest federal student loan program for individuals with a higher degree of financial need—the Federal Perkins Loan Program.
 Students attending any one of approximately 1,700 participating postsecondary institutions nationwide can obtain Perkins loans, with the school serving as their lender.
 If approved, the school will apply your loan funds to your school account to pay for tuition, fees, room and board, and other school charges.
 If any loan funds remain, your school will issue you a refund to help pay for your other education expenses.

 Federal Perkins Loan Borrowing Limits

-The maximum Perkins Loan amount students can receive in any one year is determined by whether they are an undergraduate or graduate student.
+The maximum Perkins Loan amount students can receive in any one year is determined by whether they are undergraduate or graduate students.
 For undergraduate students, there is a $5,500 per year cap on receiving Perkins Loans, with an undergraduate cumulative limit of $27,500.
 For graduate students, there is an $8,000 per year cap on Perkins Loans, with a graduate and undergraduate combined cumulative limit of $60,000.
 For example, a student who had borrowed $25,000 over four years as an undergraduate student would be limited to borrowing another $35,000 as a graduate student.

 Interest Rates and Fees for Federal Perkins Loans